Hoyasumii/bee-movie/README.md

 There's no yearning.
 Stop yearning.
 Listen to me!

-You have got to sta
+You have got to star